Mapping and Governing the Online World (MGOW) 2025

 3:30–5:00 p.m.
 Panel 4: Platforms and Contract

-Luca Nenadic, The Apple Republic: How Private Default Rules Shape the Content of App EULAs
+Luka Nenadic, Platform Republics: How Private Rules Shape the Content of App Licenses

 Saturday, November 8